Question: What is Starmark Academy’s mailing address, phone number and fax number?

 Question: Where will I live while I am attending the Academy?
 How much will it cost?

-Answer: We have the nicest on-site housing of any dog training school.
+Answer: We do offer onsite housing options.
 Our furnished manufactured homes are comfortable and have very reasonable rental rates.
 Homes have a washer/dryer, TV/VCR, full kitchen, fenced yard, and more.
 Housing is not co-ed with an option of a private or shared room.

 Private bedroom with private bathroom- $155/week.